Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Theory

 In the following, we suppose for simplicity that a uniform isotropic turbulent magnetic field is present within these large-scale structures and consider the propagation of individual CRs through these fields.
 The field will be characterized as follows: \begin{enumerate}[(i)] \item the root mean squared strength $B_{\rm rms}=\sqrt{\langle B^2(x) \rangle}$; and \item the distribution of magnetic energy $w$, which is usually given by a power-law in Fourier space, i.e.\

 between a minimum and maximum wave-number, $k_{\rm min}$ and $k_{\rm max}$, respectively. \end{enumerate} In the following a Kolmogorov spectrum of turbulence with $m=5/3$ will be considered, where the initial energy is injected at a maximum scale $l_{\rm max}=2\pi/k_{\rm min}$.
 Here, it is transferred by wave interactions to lower scales until it dissipates at $l_{\rm min}=2\pi/k_{\rm max}$.
-Further, the characteristic scale on which the magnetic field will vary, the so-called coherence length $l_{\rm c}$ is given in the case of uniform isotropic turbulence by (e.g.\ \cite{2014Harari})
+Note, that the spectrum of actual magnetic field data show that at large scales $l>l_{\rm max}$ the turbulence gains energy yielding a spectral index of $m\simeq 1$ referring to the so-called energy range (e.g.\ \cite{2009ASSL..362.....S}).
+At small scales $l<l_{\rm min}$ the dissipation of energy yields a steep spectrum with $m\simeq 3$ referring to the so-called dissipation range.
+The characteristic scale on which the magnetic field will vary, the so-called coherence length $l_{\rm c}$ is given in the case of uniform isotropic turbulence by (e.g.\ \cite{2014Harari})

 where the latter uses $l_{\rm min}\ll l_{\rm max}$ and Kolmogorov turbulence.
-An efficient interaction with the magnetic wavemodes only happens, if the Larmor radius $R_{\rm L}=E/(Ze\,B_{\rm rms})$ of the CR with an energy $E$ and charge $Ze$ is smaller than the coherence length.
+An efficient interaction with the magnetic wave-modes only happens, if the Larmor radius $R_{\rm L}=E/(Ze\,B_{\rm rms})$ of the CR with an energy $E$ and charge $Ze$ is smaller than the coherence length.
 Hence, the dimensionless rigidity $\rho=R_{\rm L}/l_{\rm c}$ is the crucial quantity of the CR particle with respect to its interaction with the magnetic field.